tbal999/easysql/README.md

 Simply import it into your go project.

 then use as following:
+- login string is the connection i.e "Server=localhost;Database=master;Trusted_Connection=True"
+- query is the SQL query in full

-rowcount, output, error := easysql.SQLquery("login string", "query)
+rowcount, output, error := easysql.SQLquery("login string", "query")

 - rowcount = int which tells you how many rows pulled
 - output = []string, the result of the SQL query (including column headers)